IBM/knative101-eventing/step2/README.md

 ## 1. Create a default `Broker`

 A Broker represents an event bus.
-There may be many brokers in the platform.
-The easiest way to create a Broker is to annotate your namespace by:
+There could be many brokers in the platform.
+The easiest way to create a Broker is to annotate your namespace, for example the default namespace, by:

 ```text
 kubectl label namespace default knative-eventing-injection=enabled